 Differences Between the Various Communication Styles

-A person can communicate passively, aggressively, passive-aggressively, or assertively.
+In professional, family, or personal life, a person can communicate passively, aggressively, passive-aggressively, or assertively.
 Noting the differences between these communication styles helps leaders understand when they’re communicating in an effective manner versus when they’re not.
 Learn more below about each way to communicate, what to avoid, and how to become more assertive.

 Passive Communication vs. Assertive Communication Examples